Open-Reasoner-Zero/Open-Vision-Reasoner/README.md

 ### **Cognitive Behavior Analysis**

-Our analysis systematically tracks the emergence of cognitive behaviors, confirming that they are learned during the cold-start and amplified by RL.
+Our analysis centers on the four pivotal visual cognitive behaviors.
+We systematically investigate how these patterns are transferred to visual modality from their linguistic counterparts.

 <p align="center">
   <img width="45%" src="assets/transfer-a.png">